eugenemccormack/Software_Quality_Assurance_CA1/README.md

 <br>

-Task Estimation in Scrum is...
+Task Estimation in Scrum is used in Software Development to estimate the time it will task for a task to be complete.